inaimathi/langnostic/posts/elm-and-pure.md

 It's awesome enough that I'm seriously considering Elm for some production work *at* work.
 Because I want to apply Elm in the places where it'll do massive amounts of good, and leave the other stuff to stateful JavaScript programs.
 Using the ports approach above, I can get exactly that.
 If there was something similar for Hskell, I'd probably have taken the plunge and built something with it by now<a name="note-Mon-Feb-17-150312EST-2014"></a>[|8|](#foot-Mon-Feb-17-150312EST-2014).

-### <a name="in-case-youre-reading-evancz" href="#in-case-youre-reading-evancz"></a>In Case You're Reading, [evancz](https://github.com/evancz)
+### In Case You're Reading, [evancz](https://github.com/evancz)

 There are still a [few minor headaches with the language](http://langnostic.blogspot.ca/2013/06/elm-in-practice.html), though thankfully I didn't have to stub my toe on most of them this time around.
 The only ones that ended up being annoying, or will be very shortly are

 - **No signal defaults from within `.elm` files**.
 This bites during development.
 When you have an Elm module that will depend on an outside signal for its operation, you have to set a default value for that signal outside.
 This is ok once you've got the embedding file together, but it does mean that that second `Autocomplete.elm` file above will give you the error

 ```
 Initialization Error: port 'wordList' was not given an input!